megazvezda/task-cli/README.md

 ## Basic Task-Tracker CLI

-Currenty works only by providing commands in main.go
+Currenty works in the terminal.

 Functions include:
-- Add("Task Name") to add the task to the list
-- Delete("ID") to delete the task by its ID
-- Toggle("ID") to switch between not completed and completed, assigns a date and time of completion

-"Todos" is a slice of tasks, acting as a list
+- go run . add "task name"
+- go run . list
+- go run . toggle <id>
+- go run . delete <id>

+Every method saves and loads the data in and from the "storage.json" file.